Content created: 120219

 Source: The information in the tables are derived from the 1985 printing of Taiwan's zip code directory (Yóudì Qūhào Yīlǎnbiǎo 郵遞區號一覽表 / 邮递区号一览表).
 They include about 400 names of municipalities (shì 市) and counties (xiàn 縣 / 县) and of their immediately subordinate districts, xiāng 鄉 / 乡, zhèn 鎮 / 镇, and qū 區 / 区.
 The first three digits of the 5-digit zip codes are also included here, since they occasionally help in locating a name on the map.

 Province & Province-Level Municipalities (Cities): For most of the last half century or so, Táiběi 臺北 / 台北 and Gāoxióng 高雄 have had the status of “special municipalities,” which meant that administratively they were at the same level as a province and technically were no longer part of Taiwan Province.
-(However their hinterlands remain within the province as xiàn.)
+(However their hinterlands remained within the province as xiàn.)

 Xiàn & Xiàn-Level Municipalities (Cities): The remainder of Taiwan was divided into cantons or counties called Xiàn 縣 / 县.
 The hinterlands around the special municipalities were also xiàn.
 For example, there is not only a Gāoxióng City, but also a Gāoxióng Xiàn.
 In addition, on the analogy of the province-level “special municipalities,” three smaller cities —Jīlóng 基隆, Táizhōng 臺中 / 台中, and Táinán 臺南 / 台南 — received the status of xiàn-level special municipalities.
 Of the three, only Jīlóng did not have a hinterland with the same name lying outside of municipal jurisdiction.